Ziang-Lu/Software-Development-and-Design/1-Software Phases/4-Testing.md

 # Testing

-*Assumption: The behavior of the program with any other inputs is the consistent with the behavior shown with the tested input.*
+*Assumption: The <u>behavior of the program</u> with any other inputs is the <u>consistent</u> with the behavior shown with the tested input.*

 ## Pros and Cons

 - Pros:

-  - Doe not generate false positives
+  - Does not generate false positives

-    -> When testing generates a failure, it must be a failure.
+    => When testing generates a failure, it must be a failure.

 - **Cons:**